 Our constitution and policies do not prevent any team from soliciting a team sponsor

-All sponsorships must be approved by the Coordinator and/or Executive to ensure they are appropriate.
+All sponsorships must be approved by the Executive to ensure they are appropriate.

 Any team wishing to pursue its own fundraising activities must adhere to the following: